 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.

-There were no significant changes to the Company's approach to capital management during the years ended December 31, 2021 and 2020.
-The Company is not subject to externally imposed capital requirements other than as described in Note 25.
+There were no significant changes to the Company's approach to capital management during the years ended December 31, 2022 and 2021.